 The potential of this sector has drawn in big players from other areas, including VW, Ford and Vauxhall parent group PSA.
 Partly as it’s relatively easy to convert a conventional van into an EV due to the large amount of space to play with.

 Despite all this, electric vans are no different from e-cars and e-bikes in that they tend to cost far more than their petrol or diesel equivalents.
-The Peugeot Partner Electric, for example, costs from £32,965, while the diesel edition costs from £18,980.
+The Peugeot Partner Crew Electric, for example, costs from £30,260, while the diesel edition costs from £21,660.

-Electric vehicles represent the future because they are deemed better for the environment than petrol and diesel cars, and most importantly, they have the backing of the UK government.
+Electric vehicles represent the future because they are better for the environment than petrol and diesel cars.
+Most importantly, they have the backing of the UK government, so you can bank on higher taxes for those of us who resist the e-revolution,

 But the number of EVs on Britain’s roads still lags way behind fossil-fuel cars, vans and motorbikes.
 So, where do the ticks and crosses fall when considering the merits or otherwise of electric vehicles?

-There are several benefits and features associated with EVs that are winning over motorists.
-The main ones being:
+Several benefits and features associated with EVs are winning over motorists, including:

-EVs are so clean they don’t even have an exhaust system.
+EVs don’t have an exhaust system.
 This means they don’t emit pollutants such as CO2, nitrogen oxides and particulate matter.

 The only caveat here is that the cobalt and lithium batteries need to be mass produced in factories and produce toxic waste that must be disposed of responsibly.